eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Provider.
 This leads to the **Suspended** state.
 The Trusted List Provider can unsuspend the PID Provider or Attestation Provider, bringing it back to the **Valid** state.
-The Trusted List Provider can also decide to completely withdraw the PID Provider or Attestation Provider, which brings the it in the **Withdrawn** state.
+The Trusted List Provider can also decide to completely withdraw the PID Provider or Attestation Provider, which brings it in the **Withdrawn** state.
 For more information about suspension or withdrawal, please refer to [Section 6.3.3](#633-pid-provider-or-attestation-provider-suspension-or-withdrawal).
 A suspended or withdrawn PID Provider or Attestation Provider cannot issue PIDs or